 In addition, the use of uniform crops does not only affect agrobiodiversity but also the knowledge and skill required to cultivate these crops.
-For years farmers have used their knowledge and skill to breed crops which can withstand environmental risks particular to that region.
-313 By only using uniform crops this knowledge and skills gets lost from generation to generation.
+For years farmers have used their knowledge and skill to breed crops which can withstand environmental risks particular to that region313.
+By only using uniform crops this knowledge and skills get lost from generation to generation.

 Moreover, the use of imported crops instead of local varieties can have a detrimental effect on the surrounding biodiversity.
 Traditional crops, combined with local knowledge developed over generations, are able to withstand the risks of pests, diseases and weather conditions, to which they have been exposed to for years.
-As a result they need less chemical inputs, which not only destroys the targeted pests and diseases, but also beneficial organisms which are essential for the sustainability of the ecosystem.
-These beneficial organisms play an important part in regulating the soil ecosystem and ensuring soil fertility by, for example, decomposition of litter.
+As a result they need less chemical inputs, which not only destroys the targeted pests and diseases, but also beneficial organisms which are essential for the sustainability of the ecosystem314.
+These beneficial organisms play an important part in regulating the soil ecosystem and ensuring soil fertility by, for example, decomposition of litter315.

 Where traditional crops are unable to withstand environmental threats, farmers and plant breeders have turned to wild relatives.
-Plant breeders have relied on the fresh germplasm of wild varieties to produce crops with the necessary traits capable of withstanding environmental risks.
-However, wild relatives are becoming less available as a result of the loss and degradation of natural habitats and the industrialisation of agriculture.
-Wild plants and animals are being lost at a rate of 100-1000 times more than the average in the past.
-The last time the rate of extinction was this high was 65 million
+Plant breeders have relied on the fresh germplasm of wild varieties to produce crops with the necessary traits capable of withstanding environmental risks316.
+However, wild relatives are becoming less available as a result of the loss and degradation of natural habitats and the industrialisation of agriculture317.
+Wild plants and animals are being lost at a rate of 100-1,000 times more than the average in the past.
+The last time the rate of extinction was this high was 65 million years ago; when dinosaurs became extinct318.
+However, five countries, Armenia, Bolivia, Madagascar, Sri Lanka and Uzbekistan, have banded together with international agencies such as the FAO to improve the conservation of crop wild

-313 Gonzalez, 2010-2011, pp. 498 & 500.
+312 Gonzalez, 2010-2011, p.
+497. 313 Ibidem, pp. 498 and 500.